-Degree-seeking students are required to take a placement test prior to registering for classes.
-The placement test identifies the student's skill levels in math, reading and writing.
-Students must have applied for admission to WWCC, and have a student identification number prior to taking the placement test.
+WWCC offers the Compass placement test to assist in identifying the student's skill levels in math, reading and writing.
+Students must have a student identification number prior to taking the placement test.
 It is not a test that can be passed or failed.
 The "score" simply indicates the appropriate starting point for each student enrolling in core subjects.
+A high school transcript may be used in placement for math courses.

-The Walla Walla testing schedule is available online or at the Student Development Center.
-Placement testing at the Clarkston Center is scheduled Tuesday evenings at 5:15 p.m. and Thursday mornings at 8:15 a.m.
+The Walla Walla testing schedule is available online at wwcc. edu/testing or at the Student Development Center.
+Placement testing at the Clarkston Campus is scheduled Tuesday evenings at 5:15 p.m. and 12:30 - 5pm Monday - Friday.

 Transfer students who submit official transcripts to the Office of Admissions and Records showing successful completion of college level math and English with a grade of 2.0 or above are waived from taking that portion of the placement test.
+As part of the statewide reciprocity agreement, WWCC will accept math, reading, and writing placements from all other Washington state community and technical colleges.
+509.527.4555 or 509.527.4284